Brala/react-calc/README.md

 # React.js Calculator app

-Basic react calculator with scalable display and keyboard support Also added redundant redux and hooks demonstration
+Basic react calculator with scalable display and keyboard support Also added redundant redux, spring-library and hooks demonstration

 ### things yet to improve: